hyeyeon-hwang/cnv-caller/README.md

 - --experimental: path to a directory of bam files of experimental samples
 - --window: size of CNV bin
 - --sexCallerOnly: either "yes" or "no" to indicate whether to execute the sex caller only

+**cnv_plots_shiny_app** is an interactive Shiny app that plots the copy number value estimations of each chromosome bin and sample.
+Users may choose which chromosome and sample to display in the plots.